 Aggregate surplus impact for securities reclassified off Schedule D-1.
 This shall include the difference between book adjusted carrying value as of December 31, 2024 and book adjusted carrying value after transition for those securities that moved from an amortized cost to a fair value measurement method under the lower of amortized cost or fair value approach.

 Asset-backed securities that were previously reported as short-term (Schedule DA) or as a cash equivalent (Schedule E2) shall be reclassified to be reported on Schedule D-1-2 on Jan.
 1, 2025.
 Similar to the process detailed above, the securities shall be removed from DA and E2 at amortized cost, with reversal of any unrealized loss prior to the reclassification.
 The amortized cost shall be reported as “consideration received on disposals’ on Schedule DA – Verification Between Years or Schedule E-2 – Verification Between Years, as applicable based on the prior reporting location.
 The security shall be recognized as an ABS acquired on Schedule D-3 at amortized cost.
 Immediate after initial recognition, if the security was required to be held at fair value, under the lower of amortized cost or fair value measurement method, the reporting entity shall recognize an unrealized loss.

+The transition guidance shall be applied prospectively beginning with the first year of adoption (Jan.
+1, 2025).
+For disclosures that provide comparative information, reporting entities shall not restate the prior year’s information in the 2025 disclosure.

 Investment Examples – Securities That Do Not Represent Creditor Relationship Despite Legal Form